Kaushik-Ss/Discord-cosmetics-Store-bot-ev.io/README.md

 - Dynamically show time (24H format) updates every minute for various timezone and discord api to edit the message, this can be pinned in a server and it will never stop till the owner stops the code.
 Manually tweaked so as to avoid discord api access ban.
 So, it is safe to use.
 - Scraps ev.io/clans and dynamically displays the clan points against clan name overlayed upon an image used pillow python, refreshed every 10 minutes to avoid caching of data.

+#### Updates on Standby
+- Write text over custom image link
+- A motivation rooster invoked a command
+- Cross-hair scrapper from a player's username
+- Abilities identifier from a player's username

 #### Libraries Used
 - flask